golanlevin/ExperimentalCapture/students/katierose/final-project.md

 <img src="https://pbs.twimg.com/media/CUl2pMOUwAEFI_z.png">

-a hidden landscape inside of an opaque box- the only way to see inside is through a television monitor. one is able to explore the landscape through the image broadcast via a controlled rover.
+a hidden landscape inside of an opaque box- the only way to see in is through a television monitor. one is able to explore the landscape through the image broadcast via a controlled rover.

 this is a project about navigating hidden spaces through a mediator, and the shifts in personhood and scale that come with that mediation. there is an attempt at maximizing tiny distances by removing a direct line of sight and replacing that sight with an invisible transmission.